-After applying log transformations to the right skewed variables as illustrated in Figures 6 and 7, we see that these transformations more closely align to our expectations for the relationships between PCI and the other continuous random variables.
-This is also true for relationships between the continuous variables outside of PCI.
-Interestingly, the relationship between PCI and the population subset variables is unchanged from the transformation, and crimes appears to be weakly positively associated with PCI.
-Figure 8 also illustrates while PCI is slightly higher in the Northeast and West regions of the US, there is still some overlap with the IQRs and therefore the relationship would not be statistically significant.
-This result is consistent with our expectations given the higher cost of living and population density for the coastal regions of the US coupled with more densely populated metropolitan areas in comparison with the non-coastal areas of the country.
+We also investigate these relationships after the log transformations are applied to the right skewed variables as illustrated in Figures 6 and 7.
+The log transformations clarify and validate our expectations for the relationships between Per capita income and the other continuous random variables.
+We see the positive relationships between Per capita income and educational attainment, and negative relationships for Per capita income and unemployment rate and poverty levels.
+We see that Per capita income is positively associated with medical resources (doctors and hospital beds) as expected, and is negatively correlated with land area.
+Interestingly the relationship between Per capita income and the population subsets is similar regardless of the transformation applied, and crimes appears to be weakly positively associated with Per capita income.
+However, this is likely due to not accounting for population size as previously stated, since some urban areas also tend to have relatively high crime rates.
+Figure 8 also illustrates while Per capita income is slightly higher in the Northeast and West regions of the US, there is still some overlap with the IQRs and therefore the relationship would not be statistically significant.
+This result is consistent with our expectations given the higher cost of living and population density for the coastal regions of the US coupled with more metropolitan areas in comparison with the non-coastal areas of the country.